-To receive all 35 possible points for participation you must demonstrate proficiency in areas outlined below:
+To receive all 20 possible points for participation you must demonstrate proficiency in areas outlined below:

-- Attendance: Students who receive all 35 points will have perfect attendance.
-They often post more than the minimum for weekly discussions and regularly attend live Zoom meetings.
-Their commitment to the class resembles that of the professor. - Preparation: Students who receive all 35 points are prepared for every class.
-They demonstrate that they have read/watched/listened to all the assigned materials and are prepared to contribute ideas or questions in Discussion as well as in live zoom meetings. - Curiosity: Students who receive all 35 points show interest in the class and in the subject.
-They look up information that they don't know and go beyond the material included in the syllabus and demonstrate that they are actively making discoveries. - Classroom Conduct: Students who receive all 35 points are active and enabling members of the classroom.
-This means formulating thoughtful and relevant responses in online Discussions and peer feedback.
-They contribute productively, providing comments to classmates that are focused, specific, and meaningful, and encouraging a dialogue with classmates by welcoming and asking questions. - Attitude: Students who receive all 35 points have a mature attitude.
+Attendance: Students who receive all 20 points will have perfect attendance.
+Their commitment to the class resembles that of the professor.

+Preparation: Students who receive all 20 points are prepared for every class.
+They demonstrate that they have read/watched/listened to all the assigned materials and are prepared to contribute ideas or questions in Canvas Discussion as well as in live zoom meetings.

+Curiosity: Students who receive all 20 points show interest in the class and in the subject.
+They look up information that they don't know and go beyond the material included in the syllabus and demonstrate that they are actively making discoveries.

+Classroom Conduct: Students who receive all 20 points are active and enabling members of the classroom.
+This means formulating thoughtful and relevant responses in synchronous and Canvas Discussions and peer feedback.
+They contribute productively, providing comments to classmates that are focused, specific, and meaningful, and encouraging a dialogue with classmates by welcoming and asking questions.

+Attitude: Students who receive all 20 points have a mature attitude.
 They have both the self-discipline and the determination necessary for successful explorations and film art.
 They show initiative.
-While they ask questions when they don't understand, they also take responsibility for their own work and make every effort to problem solve. - Organization: Students who receive all 35 points will be organized.
+While they ask questions when they don't understand, they also take responsibility for their own work and make every effort to problem solve.

+Organization: Students who receive all 20 points will be organized.
 They make sure to stay on top of the schedule and plan ahead.
 They understand that success in an online class requires sticking to the schedule of engagement and logging in at regular intervals.
 All assignments are completed and submitted on time and demonstrative of assignment criteria.